nyscapes/derive-archive/_posts/2018-03-18-Tabithas Second Derive.md

 City really gave me a clear example of how to interpret reflects what Mattern is stating.
 These buildings and the cemetery represents a shared history and cultural identity.

 ![Guy Playing the Trumpet](https://i.imgur.com/Jaiusv3.jpg)
->Train station that connects you to the Oculus.
+>Man playing the trumpet in the train station that connects you to the Oculus.